hexabethimal/SafeSpace/README.md

 ## Why no source code?
 Safe Space is closed-source for only one reason; an internal program dependency on Syncfusion.
 Syncfusion is a UI component kit that software developers use to offer capable user inputs without designing everything from scratch.
 Because Syncfusion is a paid product, their terms of use prohibit open-sourced projects, since this could reveal private developer keys that authenticate access to their product.
 For anyone who is concerned about how Safe Space operates, I can offer you the complete source code with UI elements removed upon request.
 It is not my intention to be secretive about anything about how Safe Space works.

+## Planned Features & Bug Fixes
+- Browsing History to be added
+- Error upon waking computer from sleep

 ## Bug Reporting
 Your feedback about bugs encountered is valuable to me.
 However, please be aware that bug fixes are not guaranteed and may be significantly delayed.
 Report any bugs, including a thorough description of **how it happened** and **what happened exactly** by selecting **Issues** (on the top in the website you are reading right now) and then clicking to *create a new issue*.
 Alternatively, you can email me at the email address mentioned in the included wiki, following installation.